sarahstrong314/MCR3U/5 - Trigonometry/4 - Sine Law.md

 ### The Ambiguous Case

 Ambiguous means "open to one or more interpretations".
-This is sometimes the case when we have two sides and angle.
+This is sometimes the case when we have two sides and an angle.

 Consider the two images below.